phoenix-rtos/phoenix-rtos-doc/quickstart/riscv64-gr765-vcu118.md

 The `-digilent` parameter specifies the Digilent JTAG adapter.

-Load the Phoenix-RTOS system image to the RAM by running the following commands in the `GRMON`:
+Load the Phoenix-RTOS system image to the RAM by running the following commands in the GRMON:

 ```shell
 load _boot/riscv64-gr765-vcu118/sbi-gr765.elf